daviesthomas/personalsite/content/authors/admin/_index.md

   url: "https://www.dgp.toronto.edu/"

 # Short bio (displayed in user profile at end of posts)
-bio: I like working on big messy research projects and delivering clean solutions to product.
+bio: I like working on hard problems, delivering cool and impactful solutions!

 interests:
 - Machine learning platforms and infrastructure